 - 1. Begin follow-up investigation within one working day - 2.
-Ensure that laboratories forward the first isolate from each patient to PHL for molecular studies in the event a subsequent cluster is detected.
-If no isolate is available, but a respiratory specimen is available and associated with a positive test (as in the case of a PCR positive), ensure laboratories send the respiratory specimen associated with positive result - Report all confirmed, probable, and suspect cases (see definitions below) to CDE.
-Complete the DOH Legionellosis Case Report Form (PDF) and enter data into the Washington Disease Reporting System (WDRS)
+Ensure that laboratories forward the first isolate from each patient to the Public Health Laboratories for molecular studies in the event a subsequent cluster is detected.
+If no isolate is available, but a respiratory specimen is available and associated with a positive test (as in the case of a PCR positive), ensure laboratories send respiratory specimen associated with positive result - Report all confirmed, probable, and suspect cases (see definition below) to CDE.
+Complete the legionellosis report form www.doh.wa.gov/Portals/1/Documents/5100/210-034-ReportForm-Legion.pdf and enter data into the Washington Disease Reporting System (WDRS)